 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This easy carrot lentil soup combines hearty lentils with tender and wonderful sweet carrots.
-It’s thick, nourishing, and so delicious.
+This easy carrot and lentil soup combines hearty lentils with tender, sweet carrots.
+It’s thick, nourishing, and delicious.

 An economical, protein-packed meal the whole family will love!

 Let me start by saying this recipe might be your new favorite soup.
-I’ve made it two times in a row this week and it was a huge hit.
+I’ve made it twice this week, and it was a huge hit.

-It’s really everything you could want in a warming bowl of soup: It’s comforting, nutritious, and it’s almost embarrassingly easy to make with a few pantry staples in about 35 minutes.
+It’s everything you could want in a warming bowl of soup: comforting, nutritious, and almost embarrassingly easy to make with a few pantry staples in about 35 minutes.

 I love the combination of the ingredients: the lentils bring tons of plant-based protein and texture, while the soft carrots release their sweet flavor and are great to fill you up without weighing you down.

-The end result is so comforting, filling yet quite light.
+The result is so rich, filling, yet light.

-Make a big batch and freeze some for later, or serve it up with crusty panini bread, warm focaccia or stovetop croutons.
+Make a big batch and freeze some for later, or serve it with crusty panini bread, warm focaccia, or stovetop croutons.
 This is soup heaven during the cold winter nights!

 List of the ingredients